-- It could be that you just shouldn’t be stretching your neck at all!
+It could be your stretching technique, you could be doing the wrong stretch altogether, or it could be that you shouldn’t be stretching your neck at all…

-Let’s go over the different reasons why your neck stretches might not be working… and most importantly… what you can do about it.
+Let’s go over three reasons why your neck stretches might not be working and help you pinpoint where it’s going wrong…

 Although research studies are inconclusive regarding how long you should hold a particular stretch, most people feel good when they hold a stretch for 30-60 seconds.
 When it comes to technique, one of the biggest problems I see is not relaxing enough.
 If you’re tense, or gripping your muscles at the same time you’re stretching, it won’t work very well.
 It’s important to breathe and move easily into the stretch.
 If you try to force it or push through pain, you’ll likely tense up.

 Now let’s say you’re doing everything right (not tensing or gripping) but your stretches still don’t seem to work.
 Some people (myself included) respond better to “moving stretches”.
 This is where instead of holding one static position for a prolonged period, you repeatedly move through one (or several) end-range stretches.
 Neck rolls are a great example of this.
 If your neck stretches haven’t been working, try adjusting the way you’ve been stretching.
 If you notice a difference right away then you have your answer – you were likely using the wrong stretching technique.

 2. You’re doing the wrong type of stretch.

 This one could be a little tougher to figure out on your own.
 There is a difference between corrective neck stretching and stretching to feel good.

 For example, let’s say your neck is tightening up because you’ve been under a lot of stress or you just did a lot of activity that stressed your neck out.
 Generic neck stretches such as bringing your chin to your chest, or pulling your chin to the opposite shoulder (known as an upper trap stretch) may be all you need.